RahidZaman/cs481681-cgr/slides/week02.md

 1. Create a `div` with an id
 2. Import the LibXOR javascript library
 3. Import or embed your application
+4. Latest version is at my [GitHub LibXOR site](https://www.github.com/microwerx/libxor)
+5. Ignore all the documentation for now, lots of things are in flux

+## Example 1 Hello, World WebGL

+## Example 2 Adding a shader and geometry

+## Example 3 Loading shaders and geometry

 ## A Simple HTML5 Example